hamkewl/raosk-edge-python/README.md

 # ROQ-edge-python
-Python code for the program that runs on the edge that you are trying to implement in your research
+Python code for the program that runs on the edge that I'm trying to implement in your research